 Additionally, where known, all coelurosaurs preserved in the appropriate-style sediment show at least some protofeathers or true feathers.
 However, as discussed previously, the discovery of the megalosauroid Sciurumimus pulls the origin of protofeathers much deeper into theropod (or dinosaur, or ornithodiran) history.
 At least some of the protofeathers of primitive coelurosaurs seem to be pennaceous (having a central shaft), rather than simply plumulose tufts.

 Among the most primitive and oldest known coelurosaurs are the basal tyrannosauroids Proceratosaurus of the Middle Jurassic of England and Kileskus of Russia.
 Only the skull of the former, and skull, hand, and foot bones of the latter, are known at present.
-However, the most primitive known coelurosaur is actual a relatively late one: Bicentenaria of the mid-Cretaceous of Argentina.
+However, one of the most primitive known coelurosaurs is actual a relatively late one: Bicentenaria of the mid-Cretaceous of Argentina.
 It shares with basal tyrannosauroids and basal maniraptoriforms the same general body plan: relatively small (2-4 m) slender animals with skulls full of small ziphodont teeth.
 Their narrow grasping hands suggest they adapted to catching small prey; their light build, slender limbs, and narrow dynamic stabilizing tail suggests relatively agile animals (useful both in chasing prey and in avoiding predators).
 Additional basal coelurosaurs include the late Middle Jurassic Aorun (possibly an early alvarezsaur) and the early Late Jurassic Zuolong of China.